johannalouise/repobepo/README.md

 And this is enough for you to use this action in your GitHub.
 If you want to use another action, all you have to do is to copy its yaml-code to the same .yml-file.
 It's super easy!

-<a name="web"> </a>

-### Webhooks
-According to Wikipedia, webhooks are user-defined HTTP callbacks that are triggered by a certain event or action.
-An example of a typical event that triggers a webhook is when someone is pushing code to a repository [[5]](https://en.wikipedia.org/wiki/Webhook).
-Webhooks are used to provide and deliver data to other applications as the event or action happens.
-This makes webhooks efficient both for the provider and the consumer. [[6]](https://sendgrid.com/blog/whats-webhook/)

 <a name="discord"> </a>

-#### How to install GitHub action Discord Message Notify by using Webhooks
+### How to install GitHub action Discord Message Notify by using Webhooks

 ##### Prerequisites
 * A Discord account